 • Home Based Primary Care expands home-based Patient Aligned Care Team services to rural areas.

-• Medical Foster Home provides an alternative to nursing home for Veterans who need daily assistance, are unable to live independently, and have no available family caregiver.
+• Medical Foster Homes provide an alternative to nursing homes for Veterans who need daily assistance, are unable to live independently, and have no available family caregiver.

 • Supporting Community Outpatient, Urgent Care & Telehealth Services (SCOUTS) is a post-emergency department complementary service that utilizes intermediate care technicians to support care transitions.
 This ensures that unmet care needs, geriatric syndromes, and digital divide concerns are addressed in an acute time frame.